About Me

 After all the symptoms I’ve dealt with, feeling well feels like a miracle.

-And, if you’re open, if you give yourself over to this process, I’m telling you that your recovery will go great too.
+And, if you’re open, if you give yourself over to this process… let me tell you, I know your recovery will go great too.